COVID-19 in Africa: Milder-than-expected pandemic has experts puzzled | DW | 14.09.2020

 "We know that the measures are working," says Edward Chu, emergency medicine adviser at Doctors Without Borders.
 "However, strict measures are difficult to maintain over a long period of time.
 We can therefore assume that with further relaxation, the number of infections will also increase."

-Nevertheless, there must be other reasons why the worst-case scenario has not occurred, because "[m]ost people work in the informal business sector, such as in traditional markets, making strict lockdown measures impossible to implement," according to the authors of the Science article.
+Nevertheless, according to the authors of the Science article, there must be other reasons why the worst-case scenario has not occurred, because "[m]ost people work in the informal business sector, such as in traditional markets, making strict lockdown measures impossible to implement."

 Young continent